 There a range of cementitious coatings specified for both existing and new structures to waterproof concrete, reinstate concrete cover and provide an effective barrier to chloride ingress, amongst many other challenges typically encountered on buildings, infrastructure and structures in sectors such as the nuclear power industry and the water / waste water industry.

+CSC Services were onsite at Hartlepool Power Station to refurbish crane support columns suffering from steel rebar corrosion.
 Waterproofing concrete with cementitious coatings will increase durability, improve lifespan, and lower maintenance costs over the structure’s service life.
-For advice on protecting existing or new reinforced concrete structures please contact 0191 410 3444.
+For advice on protecting reinforced concrete structures please contact 0191 410 3444.